 St. Peter’s Basilica Skip the Line Access

-Another option is to just book a tour of St. Peter’s Basilica like this.
-Whilst these tours do still have to go through security, entry is normally quicker than the standard entry line.
+Another skip-the-line option is to book a dedicated St. Peter’s tour like this.
+Tours still go through security, but entry is usually much quicker than the standard line.

 Rome Passes that Include the Vatican